jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/RedCanary-Threat-Detection-Report-2023.md

 compared to 2021.
 However, that reflects our visibility rather than the true prevalence of ransomware.
 As with any intrusion, ransomware doesn’t come
 out of thin air—it’s part of a larger chain of events, as depicted in this diagram.

-*Image description: A diagram showing the typical stages of a ransomware attack, starting with initial access, then reconnaissance, lateral movement, exfiltration, and finally encryption.*

->2022 brought significant developments to the ransomware ecosystem, but the basic—and detectable—adversary behaviors remain the same.
+2022 brought significant developments to the ransomware ecosystem, but the basic—and detectable—adversary behaviors remain the same.
+Ransomware
+9
 We focus on trying to detect ransomware precursor activity in the initial access, reconnaissance, and lateral movement phases and help our customers stop it before it gets to exfiltration or encryption.
 The result is that we see many more so-called ransomware precursors than we do actual ransomware payloads.
 In fact, eight out of our top 10 threats are regularly observed during early stages of ransomware intrusions:

-* Qbot
-* Impacket
-* Gootloader
-* SocGholish
-* Mimikatz
-* Raspberry Robin
-* Cobalt Strike
-* BloodHound

-#### TOP RANSOMWARE PRECURSORS

 Red Canary observes some later-stage ransomware intrusions that involve encryption, but these usually come to us through incident response (IR) partners who are called in after an organization realizes they have a ransomware intrusion